Does my child need to bring their own computer?

 My student has food allergies.
 May I send a lunch instead of participating in the university's dining hall?

 The dining halls at UCSD, SDSU, and Cal State San Marcos will not allow you to bring your own food in.
-They all are able to accomodate a variety of allergies and diets.
+They all are able to accommodate a variety of allergies and diets.
 Please read the instructions on the individual camp pages to determine the necessary procedures for that university.